 Soldiers and Sailors Memorial in Pittsburgh, Pennsylvania, USA.

 Civil Courts Building in Saint Louis, Missouri, USA.

-The Shrine of the Temple in Washington DC.
+The House of the Temple in Washington DC.

 The knights' castle is still there, and it houses the very interesting Museum of Underwater Archaeology.